Detailed Framework Of Toronto Buffing Inc's 3-Stage Paint Correction

 Stage 3: Final Polish or "Jeweling"

 In this stage, we attempt to put a form of protection on your freshly corrected paint.
-These range from 30 day protection sealants, to 5 year ceramic coatings.
+These range from 30 day protection sealants, to lifetime ceramic coatings.
+Whatever your needs, you will always leave with some form of protection.
 Depending on customer needs, and budget, we proceed to apply protection to all exterior painted panels.
 After the protection is applied, the vehicle is then pulled outside for a thorough inspection.
 Depending on the sealant, the vehicle may have to be kept indoors for the coating to cure.

 The vehicle is now ready for pickup!